-Regulation: A rule or directive enforced by an authority.
-Trump has started rolling back regulation because proponents argue it costs jobs.
+Trump has started rolling back regulation because proponents argue regulation costs jobs.
 Like most things it’s never really so simple e.g. rolling back the Clean Water Provisions allowing Kentucky coal miners to pollute streams and water tables impacts negatively on the communities the miners live in and those downstream.
-Many miners need the work and if the job bump happens then they and other members of the community will also need to endure the negative impacts which will come later.
-It is also likely to see lower standards in any new mines and that comes with a hefty public cost – refer to Mining is Transient In the end the mining community will still need to face the problem that the amount of coal mined will reduce, and the number of jobs will reduce.
+Many miners need the work and if the job bump happens then they and other members of the community will also need to endure the negative impacts, which will come later.
+It is also likely to see lower standards in any new mines and that comes with a hefty public cost – refer to Mining is Transient.
+In the end, the mining community will still need to face the problem that the amount of coal mined will reduce, and the number of jobs will reduce.

 Why regulations?: Business doesn’t generally like regulations.
 And it’s true there is a history of bad, outdated and poorly implemented regulations that do need reform.
 There are also good, well structured and implemented regulations that act to protect us and that includes business.

 Regulations are generally assumed to be negative for business and a cost and (in the case of the USA particularly) they can be presented as unnecessary government interference/intrusion.
-The exceptions are when regulations help maintain a businesses competitive position e.g. stopping or limiting others entering their market.
+The exceptions are when regulations help maintain a business’s competitive position e.g. stopping or limiting others entering their market.
 Then a business will love regulations.
 Business leaders don’t see it as their job to remind people why many regulations were generated in the first place.
 Clean water and antipollution regulations came about because enterprises polluted rivers to the point of killing them and polluted air to the point of choking their citizens (see Beijing now).
 Banking regulations that impose solvency levels, transparency and disclosures by Banks were because of poor lending practices, misrepresentation of risks and events like the Sub-Prime Loans crisis triggering the GFC.
-In many examples bad regulatory regimes transferred costs and risks from the business to the consumer (higher costs), the public (bank bailouts) and even to other businesses (sold packages of bad loans to other banks as investment instruments) causing a domino effect.
+In many examples, bad regulatory regimes transferred costs and risks from the business to the consumer (higher costs), the public (bank bailouts) and even to other businesses (sold packages of bad loans to other banks as investment instruments) causing a domino effect.